2026 Municipal Election

 • Not legally prohibited from voting; and not disqualified by any legislation from holding municipal office.

-Candidates are also required to pay a fee of $100 ($200 for head of council).
+Candidates are also required to pay a fee as follows:

 So You Want to Run For Council: Candidate Information Sessions